 As part of our extensive series of previewing Neverwinter’s Module 14 Ravenloft, we are looking into the Barovia Adventure Zone today.
-Players are automatically brought to Barovia following the introductory quest line.
+Players are automatically brought to Barovia following the introductory quest line that you start at Lord Neverember in the Protector’s Enclave.
 It’s a medium sized map that features a village and camp in the middle and is divided into north and south by the Ivlis River.
 Unlike in Soshenstar River you can’t use your Kyheks in Barovia by the way.
 Instead, a “trudging” effect slows down your movement while wading through the water.
 The mist that borders the map also comes with a unique feel.
 You don’t actually run into invisible walls like on all the other maps, but get ported back when you venture too deep into the fog.
 It’s a nice way of following the original lore of Ravenloft as Barovia’s inhabitants are tragically trapped and can’t escape.

 Four Major Questing Areas